UniversalDependencies/docs/_2016-09-05--06-prague/semantic-categories.md

 flat(Pignon, Louis)
 ~~~

-In case of foreign phrases that are phrasal or clausal names, we use [u-dep/foreign](), given that `flat` is restricted only to multiple nominal elements.
+In case of foreign phrases that are phrasal or clausal names and where we do not (or cannot) give a compositional analysis, we use [u-dep/foreign]() instead of `flat`, because the latter is restricted to sequences of nominal elements that do not have a (clear) phrasal structure.

 ~~~ sdparse
 The French title of the book is " Harry à l' école des sorciers ".